 Descriptions and other configuration fields play an important role in how Opal processes workflow agents.
 All description fields contribute to clarity, maintainability, and future functionality.
 Required fields are meaningful either immediately or for upcoming platform capabilities.
 Because of this, you should enter complete and accurate descriptions for all fields, including those in specialized agents and tools.

-Chat Input trigger
+Chat input trigger

-A Chat Input trigger is an event that starts a workflow agent when a collaborator sends a specific message or command in Opal Chat.
+A Chat input trigger is an event that starts a workflow agent when a collaborator sends a specific message or command in Opal Chat.
 When the workflow agent detects that a collaborator has entered specific words or patterns in the chat, it automatically starts the remainder of the workflow process.

 Configure a chat input trigger